Hey thrill-seekers, are you ready to rock and roll? Well, it’s time to hop on board Rock ‘n’ Roller Coaster Featuring Aerosmith!

 I like Aerosmith, but a new band, or a mix of songs from different bands like on Cosmic Rewind, would be welcome, in my opinion.

-When is the best time to ride Rock ‘n’ Roller Coaster?
+Best time to ride Rock ‘n’ Roller Coaster

 The best time to ride Rock ‘n’ Roller Coaster is early in the morning or during Fantasmic!, when crowd levels are low or preoccupied with other popular attractions.